GHG Fugitive Emission Quantification Using CALPUFF-IDM

 Alberta Oil Sands, Canada

 Alberta oil sands contribute about 9% of Canada’s greenhouse gas (GHG) emissions.
 Canada, Alberta, and the oil and gas industry are committed to reducing overall GHG emissions.
-Under the Specified Gas Emitter Regulation (SGER), oil sands mining operations are required to quantify and report annual fugitive GHG emissions.
+Under Carbon Competitiveness Incentive Regulation (CCIR), oil sands mining operations are required to quantify and report annual fugitive GHG emissions.
 A major oil sands producer retained RWDI to conduct measurements of area fugitive emissions at their tailings pond and mine each summer since 2015, and quantify related fugitive GHG emissions using a novel approach.

 Photos